-- Child's complete name, date of birth, and address - Parent(s)/guardian(s)/Caretaker(s)' name and address - Details of the suspected abuse or neglect - The name of the person who identified the suspected abuse/neglect, their address, and phone number - The name and address of the facility and the name of the Director
+- The child's complete name, date of birth, and address - Parent(s)/guardian(s)/Caretaker(s)' name and address - Details of the suspected abuse or neglect - The name of the person who identified the suspected abuse/neglect, their address, and phone number - The name and address of the facility and the name of the Director

-We cannot interview a child or contact the parent(s)/guardians(s)/caretaker(s).
+We cannot contact the parent(s)/guardians(s)/caretaker(s).

-PARENT INVOLVEMENT AND RESPOSIBILITIES
+PARENT INVOLVEMENT AND RESPONSIBILITIES

 Parents are encouraged to visit the centre with their child, at least once, prior to enrollment.
-Where this is not possible, parents need to arrive early on the first day to ensure their child is comfortable emotionally and to complete the admission package and child profile that are both required to meet the Provincial Standards.
+Where this is not possible, parents need to arrive early on the first day to ensure their child is comfortable emotionally and to complete the admission package and child profile which are both required to meet the Provincial Standards.

-Little Treasures invites the active participation of all parents as an integral and essential part of the ongoing care of their children.
-Parents are invited to join our Parent Committee.
+BGC Moncton Afterschool Program invites the active participation of all parents as an integral and essential part of the ongoing care of their children.
+Parents are invited to join the Board of Directors and participate in the various board committees.
 Parents are also welcomed to spend time at the centre and volunteer to assist with activities at the centre, such as regular fund raising, annual Christmas concert, activities, and outings.

 Parents are advised to check the white board and parent's bulletin board for information.
-The emergency contact list, daily schedule, the weekly menu, fire and health inspection, and our license are posted in the entry way.
+The emergency contact list, daily schedule, fire and health inspection, and our license are posted in the entry way.
 Parents are also advised to read the white boards daily (in the hallway) to be updated on your child's daily activities.

 Parents are encouraged to attend parent/teacher meetings to discuss their child's progress.
 If more time is required or more specific problems are encountered, parents are invited to call the Director and make an appointment.
-The parents may also be contacted by the Director of Early Learning Services to discuss a particular problem their child may be experiencing in the program.
+The parents may also be contacted by the Director of Program Services to discuss a particular problem their child may be experiencing in the program.